1ordo/AOE-Discord-bot/README.md

 # AOE Discord Bot

-A versatile Discord bot featuring translation capabilities, daily quotes, role management, and automated moderation.
+A versatile Discord bot featuring translation capabilities, daily quotes, role management, and automated moderation for one server! (on going)

 ## Features